k-vkarna/Draw_Levels_Editor/README.md

 [github-download]: https://github.com/k-vkarna/Draw_Levels_Editor/releases

-For simplicity, prebuilt archives with all the dependencies are available for Windows:
+For simplicity, prebuilt archive with all the dependencies is available for Windows:

 - [`Draw_Levels_Editor`][github-download]